 - What has been your biggest achievement to date?

-- Describe a project where you had to use different leadership styles to reach you goal
+- Describe a project where you had to use different leadership styles to reach your goal.

 - How do you cope in adversity?